jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-05-09-beam-local-dev-5/index.md

 authors:
   - JaehyeonKim
 images: []
-description: We developed batch and streaming pipelines in Part 2 and Part 4.
-Often it is faster and simpler to identify and fix bugs on the pipeline code by performing local unit testing.
-Moreover, especially when it comes to creating a streaming pipeline, unit testing cases can facilitate development further by using TestStream as it allows us to advance watermarks or processing time according to different scenarios.
-In this post, we discuss how to perform unit testing of the batch and streaming pipelines that we developed earlier.
+description: Unit test batch and streaming Apache Beam pipelines in Python, using TestStream to advance watermarks and processing time across scenarios.
 ---

 We developed batch and streaming pipelines in [Part 2](/blog/2024-04-04-beam-local-dev-2) and [Part 4](/blog/2024-05-02-beam-local-dev-4).
 Often it is faster and simpler to identify and fix bugs on the pipeline code by performing local unit testing.
 Moreover, especially when it comes to creating a streaming pipeline, unit testing cases can facilitate development further by using [TestStream](https://beam.apache.org/releases/pydoc/2.22.0/_modules/apache_beam/testing/test_stream.html) as it allows us to advance [watermarks](https://beam.apache.org/documentation/basics/#watermark) or processing time according to different scenarios.
 In this post, we discuss how to perform unit testing of the batch and streaming pipelines that we developed earlier.